-Assessing the risk of lead in buildings will be done in accordance with the Department of Housing and Urban Development’s Guidance for the Evaluation and Control of Lead Based Paint Hazards in Housing and all applicable Federal, State and Local Guidelines.
+Westchester Environmental will assess the risk of lead in building in accordance with the Department of Housing and Urban Development’s Guidance for the evaluation and control of Lead-Based Paint Hazards in housing and all applicable Federal, State, and Local Guidelines.

 - Testing for Lead in Paint using an X-Ray Fluorescence (XRF) Lead in Paint Spectrum Analyzer.

 To test for Lead in paint, Westchester Environmental will provide a competent Lead Inspector Risk Assessor.
-We can also test for lead in soil, water and air in accordance with US regulatory agencies standards.
+We can also conduct testing for lead in soil, water, and air in accordance with US regulatory agencies' standards.

 Lead Final Clearance Testing